forcepusher/com.bananaparty.registry/README.md

 	- This is basically your container for just one reference.
 It also works with Interfaces.
 2. Create YourClassEntry script inheriting ObjectEntry\<YourClass\>.
 Put this script into a GameObject containing YourClass.
 	- This script is going to populate the Registry you created with a reference.
+	- Alternatively, you can populate the Registry yourself without this helper script.
 3. Add YourClassRegistry inspector reference field in any script and gather the reference via GetEntry method.
    	- No more buggy static Singleton instances (however this package supports and endorses it, except the static part).
    	- No more laggy DI Container framework bloatware.